 So if you’re one of those unfortunate people who are being bullied at work what can you do about it?
 If you can identify with the examples mentioned above then you should not suffer in silence.
 As a first step you should raise the matter with your employer.
 This could be done informally or you could put your complaint in writing.

-Sometimes a formal written complaint or grievance can lead to the employer dealing with the matter and putting things right.
-However unfortunately many times employers will string out the grievance process but have no intention of upholding the complaint nor do anything to address it.
-Even worse they may believe you to be a trouble-maker and consider how to manage you out of the business or get rid of you in some other way.
-In this scenario there are two options: stay and fight for your rights or leave.
+Sometimes a formal written complaint or grievance can lead to the employer dealing with the matter head on and putting things right.
+However unfortunately, employers often string out the grievance process but have no intention of upholding the complaint, nor do anything to address it.
+Even worse they may believe you to be a trouble-maker and will consider how to manage you out of the business or get rid of you in some other way.
+In this scenario there are two options: stay and fight for your rights, or leave.

-If you stay you should keep a diary to log your complaints so that you have a good record of what you are being subject to.
-Again you should gather all evidence and speak to witnesses as events occur.
+If you stay you should keep a diary to log your complaints so that you have a good record of the exact treatment that you are being subject to.
+Again, you should gather all evidence and speak to witnesses as events occur, and read our article about keeping records.
 You could also contemplate legal action.

 Legal options to combat bullying and harassment